 How to hire remote freelancers

-Freelancers allow your business to expand rapidly, take on bigger projects temporarily without permanently expanding your staff, and gives you the protection of being able to close the contract at any time.
+Freelancers allow your business to expand rapidly, take on bigger projects temporarily without permanently expanding your staff, and give you the protection of being able to close the contract at any time; for this to actually work, you need to be great at managing a creative team online and explicitly mention your expectations.

 How much to pay a remote freelancer